sophiajt/onehour/README.md

-# Project from "Building a programming language in an hour"
+# Building a programming language in an hour

 This is the project I made while doing the [Building a programming language in an hour](https://www.youtube.com/watch?v=Zkd3mZYOOvw) video.